FREE Upcycled Blazer Pattern

 - 3 yards of1/2 inch double fold bias binding – learn how to make and use bias tape

 Do you just want the pattern and tutorial as a PDF?
-Get the pattern with four different sizes and tutorial for just $4.
+Get the 12 mos pattern and tutorial for just $4.
 You won’t need to access the internet every time you want to make it.
 Or get the Pattern Bundle with ALL the PDF tutorials!

 Cutting Instructions